chiahuiliu/fnc-1/README.md

 For the original winning solution, check the GitHub link [here](https://github.com/Cisco-Talos/fnc-1).<br>
 For the fake news challenge website, please check [here](http://www.fakenewschallenge.org/).<br>

+## Instructions
+1) Build a virtual environment by using Anaconda: [toturial](https://conda.io/docs/user-guide/tasks/manage-environments.html ).
+2) Install all the dependencies

 ## Relevant Readings
 - The State of Automated Factchecking Easy read.
 - Emergent: a novel data-set for stance classification: dataset in the fake news challenge, has stance labels and ‘truth’ labels.
 (300 claims,  and 2,595 associated article headlines; 47.7% for, 15.2% against and 37.1% observing) http://www.emergent.info/ The “headline” is the real headline.
 Some stances are subjective, could be a problem when crowdsource that.